-- This document contains clinical recommendations that have been compiled to assist clinicians in the use of Clinicom from the clinical perspective.
-Clinicom assists clinicians with evaluating patients for psychiatric conditions. - Clinicom is meant to be used by self-reporting or by reporting on someone else (third party reporting).
-It is advisable that the clinician carefully reviews the Clinicom report and becomes familiar with it in order to expedite the assessment.
-We will call "user" the patient, guardian, or clinician utilizing the system. - Clinicom has been developed, tested, and refined since 2004.
+- This document contains clinical recommendations that have been compiled to assist clinicians in the use of CLINICOM.
+From the clinical perspective, CLINICOM assists clinicians evaluating patients for psychiatric conditions. - CLINICOM is meant to be used by self-reporting or by reporting on someone else (third party reporting).
+It is advisable that the clinician carefully reviews the CLINICOM report and becomes familiar with it in order to expedite the assessment.
+We will call "user" the patient, guardian, or clinician utilizing the system. - CLINICOM has been developed, tested, and refined since 2004.
 The application is intuitive and is designed as an interactive, time-saving tool. - Our chairman and founder Nelson M. Handal, MD is a Distinguished Fellow of the American Psychiatric Association and is a Board-Certified Adult, Child, and Adolescent Psychiatrist.

-2. Choosing the right Clinicom Assessment
+2. Choosing the right CLINICOM Assessment

-Invite Patient 🗸
+Invite Patient ¥

-First choose the assessment type and then choose to ser nd via email, text message or both.
+First choose the assessment type and then choose to send via email, text message or both.
 Next, fill in the appropriate fields and click send.
-The s ystem will send the defa ult invite to the patient.
-Learn N
+The system will send the default invite to the patient.

 Select Assessment Type

 CLINICOM PRO ?

 CLINICOM 0

-Custom Assessment 0
+Custom Assessment ?

-- It is important for Clinicians to understand the type of assessments Clinicom provides and the difference between them. - Clinicom PRO.
+It is important for Clinicians to understand the type of assessments Clinicom provides and the difference between them.

+- Clinicom PRO.
 (Comprehensive DSM-5 Assessment) The Clinicom Pro assessment is dynamically generated, based on a multitude of patient's variables and inputs.
-Clinicom PRO includes all Informational Questionnaires related to clinical and psycho-social information including, but not limited to medications, allergies, past medical history, family history, support system, educations, employment, trauma/abuse, military history, developmental history, sexual development etc. This assessment can assess for 80+ mental health conditions and includes alerts for Suicidality, PTSD, TBI, and Violent Tendencies.
-This Assessment includes complex psychosocial informational gathering.
+Clinicom PRO includes all Informational Questionnaires related to clinical and psycho-social information including, but not limited to medications, allergies, past medical history, family history, support system, educations, employment, trauma/abuse, military history, developmental history, sexual development etc. This assessment can assess for 55+ mental health conditions and includes alerts for Suicidality, PTSD, TBI, and Violent Tendencies.
+This Assessment includes complex psycho-social informational gathering.
 The length of the Clinicom PRO assessment varies by complexity of the case.
-Clinicom PRO includes four gold standard assessments as a control arm, which includes the PHQ9, GAD7, DAST10 and the Audit-C. The control arm can be customized for each client to be any assessment(s) in our library.
-Contact support@Clinicom.com for more information on customizations.
+Clinicom PRO includes four gold standard assessments as a control arm, which includes the PHQ9, GAD7, DAST10 and the Audit-C. - Clinicom.

-- Clinicom.
 (Comprehensive DSM-5 Assessment) The Clinicom assessment is dynamically generated based on a multitude of patient variables and inputs.
-This assessment can assess for 80 + mental health conditions but does not include all psychosocial informational questionnaires but does gather medications, allergies, and important medical Histories and other general information.
-Clinicom takes up to 50% less time for the patient to complete than the Clinicom Pro assessment.
-Clinicom includes four gold standard assessments as a control arm, which includes the PHQ9, GAD7, DAST10 and the Audit-C. The control arm can be customized for each client to be any assessment(s) in our library.
-Contact support@Clinicom.com for more information on customizations. - Clinicom Custom.
+This assessment can assess for 55+ mental health conditions but does not include all psychosocial informational questionnaires but does gather medications, allergies, and important health information.
+Clinicom takes up to 50% less time for the patient to complete than the Clinicom PRO assessment.
+Clinicom includes four gold standard assessments as a control arm, which includes the PHQ9, GAD7, DAST10 and the Audit-C. - Clinicom Custom.
 The Clinician can create a customized assessment by selecting any or all of our DSM 5 based assessments, standardized tests, or any informational questionnaire.
 Each Custom Clinicom still includes four gold standard assessments as a control arm, which includes the PHQ9, GAD7, DAST10 and the Audit-C.